mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > the MLS clients from physical compromise.
 In such settings, HSMs and secure
 > enclaves can be used to protect signature keys.

-## No Protection against Replay by Insiders
+## No Protection Against Replay by Insiders

 MLS does not protect against one group member replaying a PrivateMessage sent by another group member within the same epoch that the message was originally sent.
 Similarly, MLS